Handling Data With Web Components

 customElements.define("custom-list", CustomList);

-• The first thing you'll notice is the constructor, in which we call super().
+.
 You don't always have to use the constructor and therefore are free to leave this piece of code out.
 Still, in some situations, a constructor is quite useful when initializing properties, state, event listeners, or other things related to your element.
-Remember: once you use the constructor, you need to call super() for the custom element to work correctly.
+Remember: once you use the constructor, you need to callsuper()

-• We register the custom element on the last line to make it globally available.
+, which would print out whatever value we've assigned to filter in the HTML. - We register the custom element on the last line to make it globally available.

-To see the result, you can now use this custom element and assign a value to the filter attribute:
+To see the result, you can now use this custom element and assign a value to the filter

 <custom-list filter="Hello World"</custom-list>